gamesbook/pyprototypr/docs/core_shapes.rst

 `↑ <table-of-contents_>`_

 There are some properties that can be set for almost all of the shapes;
-examples of these are presented in the section on `Shapes' Common Properties`_ at the end, rather than being described in detail for every single shape.
+examples of these are presented in the section on `Shapes Common Properties`_ at the end, rather than being described in detail for every single shape.

     **HINT** Bear in mind that if a property, that it does not support, is